aosabook/500lines/same-origin-policy/doc/chapter.md

 ### Simplification

-Our Alloy model, like any other model, is not intended to be a complete description of the web system, and abstracts away details that we deemed to be of little importance to our discussion of the SOP.
-In particular, some of the details that are omitted from our model are:
+Our Alloy model, like any other model, is not intended to be a complete description of the SOP, and abstracts away many details that were not relevant for our discussion.
+In particular, we omit:
 * Low-level network communication between a server and a client (routing, naming server, packet structure, etc.)
 * Many aspects of a web browser, including page layout, cookies, DOM events
 * Server configuration and interaction with its underlying OS